Introduction

 End If

-During data entry of the Payment Sub-Form, if the total of all payment values equals the Budget Amount then the Form will not allow adding more payment records.
-Exiting Payment records can be edited.
+During data entry in the Payment Subform, if the cumulative value of all payment records reaches the allocated Budget Amount, the form will prevent adding any more payment records.
+However, existing payment records may still be opened and edited.

 Main Form Module Code.